 CalFresh Disaster Response

 This page includes information to assist County Welfare Departments with the implementation of Disaster CalFresh and general emergency response.
-If you are an individual who has been impacted by a recent disaster and needs food assistance or additional information on Disaster CalFresh or general CalFresh emergency response efforts, please contact your local County Welfare Department for additional information.
+If you are an individual who has been impacted by a recent disaster and needs food assistance or additional information on Disaster CalFresh or general CalFresh emergency response efforts, please contact your local County Welfare Department

 What Is Disaster CalFresh?